sami-chaaban/starparser/README.md

 fileparser.writestar(new_particles, metadata, "output.star")
 ```

-* An example showing how to iterate through particles in each micrograph
+* Here is a simple workflow to iterate through particles, one micrograph at a time

 ```python
 from starparser import fileparser